-The Stream Ecology Valuation (SEV) method has been used to determine the ecological value of stream reaches and to calculate the potential loss of biodiversity associated with the new road project.
+The Stream Ecology Valuation (SEV) method has been used to determine the ecological value of stream reaches and to calculate the potential loss of biodiversity associated with the new road project3.
 SEV is a method for quantifying the values of streams based on the performance of 14 key ecological functions (Storey, et al., 2011).
 The functions fall into four broad categories: hydraulic (four functions), biogeochemical (five functions), habitat provision (two functions) and biodiversity (three functions).
 The method assesses the performance of each function compared to reference or pristine conditions, resulting of a score of between 0 (severely degraded stream) and a theoretical maximum of 1 (pristine conditions).

-Five sites were initially selected for assessment for the Project, comprising of the four streams proposed to be piped (SEV1, 2, 4, 5 located at culverts C1, C2, C3, C4 as per Table 1-2) as well as a potential site for restoration on a tributary north of Waikare Gorge (SEV3).
-Landowner access was refused for sites SEV 2 and 3 meaning that three SEV assessments were able to be completed.
-Importantly, site SEV 2 is similar in nature to the other sites surveyed so the lack of one impact site is not considered critical.
+Five sites were initially selected for assessment for the Project, comprising the four streams proposed to be piped (SEV1, 2, 4, 5 located at culverts C1, C2, C3, C4 as per

+Table 1-2).
+Landowner access was refused for site SEV2, meaning that only three SEV assessments could be completed during the September 2022 surveys.
+Although site SEV2 was unable to be assessed, it is similar in nature to the other sites surveyed, so the individual metrics recorded from sites SEV1, 4 & 5 were averaged to obtain an SEV score for this site.

-Results of the assessment completed at sites C1, C3 and C4 is presented in Table 3-10.
-The results indicate that the ecological functions of all three streams are significantly impaired.
-This is especially the case at site C3 where the channel is deeply incised and modified by a series of constructed farm ponds.
+Results of the SEV assessments at the impact sites are presented in Table 3-10 and indicate that the ecological functions at all three sites are significantly impaired.
+This is especially the case at site SEV4 where the channel is deeply incised and modified by a series of constructed farm ponds.
 All three watercourses are located in farmland and are affected by an almost complete absence of riparian vegetation.